beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 - *Walrus*: implements object storage accessible through an API compatible with Amazon S3.
 - *Storage Controller*: provides block storage that can be dynamically attached to VMs, which is managed via an API compatible with Amazon Elastic Block Storage (EBS).
-- *Node Controller*: controls the life cycle of VMs within a physical nodes using the functionality provided by the hypervisor.
+- *Node Controller*: controls the life cycle of VMs within a physical node using the functionality provided by the hypervisor.

 OpenNebula^[OpenNebula. [http://opennebula.org/](http://opennebula.org/)] is an open source IaaS